 DA Pam 40-501 9-3c(2) requires reporting hearing loss rates to the Safety and Occupational Health offices.
 This report is compared to the accident reports generated by commanders and safety office.
 DODI 6055.07 and DA PAM 385-40 require reporting of occupational hearing illness and injury, which is classified by AR 385-10 as a Class D accident.
 Confirmed recordable losses for Soldiers are listed below.
-AHP-E had 5 confirmed DOD recordable hearing injuries in February 2022.
-The concern is for the increasing trend, even with four consecutive months of improvement prior to FEB 2022.
+AHP-E had 6 confirmed DOD recordable hearing injuries in February 2023, the number of injuries are on a flatlining measurement over the 12 month timeframe.